swiftlang/swift-foundation/Proposals/NNNNN-uri-templating.md

 ```

 This will only fail (return `nil`) if `URL.init?(string:)` fails.

+It may seem counterintuitive when and how this could fail, but a string such as `http://example.com:bad%port/` would cause `URL.init?(string:)` to fail, and URI Templates do not provide a way to prevent this.
+It is also worth noting that it is valid to not provide values for all variables in the template.
+Expansion will still succeed, generating a string.
+If this string is a valid URL, depends on the exact details of the template.
+Determining which variables exist in a template, which are required for expansion, and whether the resulting URL is valid is part of the API contract between the server providing the template and the client generating the URL.

 Additionally, the new types `URL.Template`, `URL.Template.VariableName`, and `URL.Template.Value` all conform to `CustomStringConvertible`.